awsdocs/aws-lambda-developer-guide/doc_source/configuration-vpc.md

 1. Choose **Save**\.

 When you connect a function to a VPC, Lambda creates an [elastic network interface](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ElasticNetworkInterfaces.html) for each combination of security group and subnet in your function's VPC configuration\.
 This process can take about a minute\.
 During this time, you cannot perform additional operations that target the function, such as [creating versions](configuration-versions.md) or updating the function's code\.
 For new functions, you can't invoke the function until its state transitions from `Pending` to `Active`\.
 For existing functions, you can still invoke the old version while the update is in progress\.
-For more information about function states, see [Monitoring the State of a Function with the Lambda API](functions-states.md)\.
+For more information about function states, see [Monitoring the state of a function with the Lambda API](functions-states.md)\.

 Multiple functions connected to the same subnets share network interfaces, so connecting additional functions to a subnet that already has a Lambda\-managed network interface is much quicker\.
 However, Lambda might create additional network interfaces if you have many functions or very busy functions\.